AdobeDocs/pdfservices-api-documentation/src/pages/latest/pdf-services-api/index.md

 2. Replace `pdfservices-api-credentials.json` & `private.key` with the zipped files within ZIP sent by Adobe.
 3. From the samples root directory, run `pip install -r requirements.txt`.
 4. Test the sample code on the command line.
-5. Refer to the howtos for details about running samples.
+5. Refer to the [HowTos](../pdf-services-api/howtos) for details about running samples.
 Additional details also reside in the [API documentation](https://www.adobe.com/go/pdfservices_python_docs).

 #### Verifying download authenticity